recyclable or reusable packaging by 2025

 On our transformative journey towards a waste-free future, we follow our Rules of Sustainable Packaging (pdf, 723Kb).
 This set of rules is driving our journey and is applied to all packaging innovations and renovations in order to improve design for recycling and overall environmental performance.

 We are determined to look at every option to solve complex packaging challenges and embrace multiple solutions that can have an impact now.
-These solutions include introducing new delivery systems and innovative business models - like reusable or refill systems - to reduce our use of single-use plastics and using recyclable paper-based materials and compostable packaging where plastics recycling is not a viable option.
+These solutions include introducing new delivery systems and innovative business models - like reusable or refill systems - to reduce our use of single-use plastics, using recyclable paper-based materials and reducing the weight and size of packaging materials.
+We are also exploring compostable packaging solutions where reuse and refill systems and plastics recycling are not viable options.

 As we deploy new solutions, we will never compromise the health of our consumers.
 Plastic packaging plays an important role in safely delivering food and drinks to consumers and reducing food loss and waste, so we need to carefully consider alternatives before making changes.
 The safety and quality of our foods and beverages are non-negotiable.